illinois-stat528/stat528sp24/setup.md

 ~/Desktop/stat528/stat528sp24
 ```

+The ~/ is a placeholder for /Users/danieleck/ on my machine.
+On my machine the root directory is danieleck and Desktop is in my root directory.

 Once your terminal or shell is in the **stat528sp24** repository, then make a pull from GitHub by typing:

 ```